July 16, 2019 | SuzyQ

 Learn about the long history of dissent in America by checking out some of the following resources available in the Library's collection.

 From the American Revolution through the Civil Rights movement, Americans have long mobilized against political, social, and economic privilege.
 Hierarchies based on inheritance, wealth, and political preferment were treated as obnoxious and a threat to democracy.
 Mass movements envisioned a new world supplanting dog-eat-dog capitalism.
-But over the last half-century that political will and cultural imagination have vanished.
-Why?
 Steve Fraser's account of national transformation brilliantly examines the rise of American capitalism, the visionary attempts to protect the democratic commonwealth, and the great surrender to today's delusional fables of freedom and the politics of fear.

 Personal accounts from American soldiers who opposed the Vietnam war.